 Even if we regard the Sabbath as a merely cultural practice, devoid of any religious significance, it indisputably marks one of the most monumental social revolutions in history.
 By forbidding work on one day every seven, the Sabbath distinguishes humans from beasts, who have a very different notion of time, if they have “notions” at all.
 It distinguishes free people from slaves, who don’t control their time or their work.
 This must have been especially and immediately poignant to the Jews, slaves just a short time before they receive the Sabbath.
 And now thirty-five hundred years later its transformations of work, play, time, freedom and self-determination still resonate globally.

 Jews light candles to mark the beginning of the Sabbath at sundown Friday.
-In my home, lighting the candles to distinguish the start of something different from the mundane and ordinary, to welcome something soulful into our hectic lives, was the only perfectly consistent ritual we observed throughout my children’s lives.
+In my home, lighting the candles distinguished the start of something different from the mundane and ordinary in a way even the kids, when they were babies, instinctively understood.
 We also called it a birthday party for the world.
-The Sabbath gave them a sense, even before they could talk, that there may just be something beyond all the material stuff in life, something inexpressible and delightful and filled with light.
+The Sabbath gave them a sense, even before they could talk, that there may just be something beyond all the material stuff in life, something inexpressible, filled with light.
 I see it in my grandchildren, all under five years old.
 I hope and pray they also grow up to appreciate the other lesson of Shabbat, the slave’s lesson, that time is precious and transcendent.
 Our freedom to do with it as we choose is one of the sweetest things in life.

 Chasing virtual reality, what we used to call cyberspace, has spawned a multi-trillion dollar worldwide industry, which makes it a pretty sexy phrase, right?
 But do we really know what we mean when we use it?
 In normal conversation today, when we say something is virtually true we’re saying something like,